 Australia has a wealth of restoration projects for its many heritage buildings.
 While restorations are fairly common in these parts, architects and designers consider many factors before taking on the task of preserving historical treasures.
 Getting the Go Signal takes a lot more work than most might think.
 It certainly was more work than expected for firm Caydon after Heritage Victoria banned a $1 billion redevelopment involving the demolition of the Nylex silos in Richmond.

-What exactly should be considered when planning for restoration projects?
+What exactly should be considered when planning for heritage restoration projects?

 Deciding What to Restore